 Germany corporate tax rates

-Thus the combined German corporate tax rate – corporate income tax, trade tax, solidarity surcharge – amounts to around 30–33 percent.
-Read more in our guide to German corporate tax rates.
+Thus the combined German corporate tax rate – corporate income tax, trade tax, solidarity surcharge – amounts to around 30–33%.

 Exempt income from German corporate tax